 This post may contain affiliate links.
 Please see my disclosure policy for more details.

-If you want to attract a trustworthy, reliable house sitter who’s the right person for the job, I’d recommend including the following information to create an engaging advert that’s sure to entice sitters in.
+If you want to attract a trustworthy, reliable house sitter who’s the right person for the job, I’d recommend including the following information to create an engaging advert that’s sure to entice trustworthy pet sitters in.

 The most important, and rather obvious, part of the advert is to write a little bit about your pets and include any relevant information your house sitter ought to know.

 Are your pets young or old?
 Boisterous or docile?
 Are they nervous and would therefore suit someone with a gentle manner?
 Will they want to share the bed?

 Believe me, you may assume your pets won’t be comfortable sharing a bed with a stranger, but if that’s where they’re used to sleeping, that’s usually where they will demand to sleep while you’re away!
 My friends think it’s hilarious that I spent two weeks spooning a snoring Pug!